jminjares4/Jesus-Minjares-Portfolio/README.md

-# Portofolio
+# Portfolio
-This reposistory will contain porfolio!
+This reposistory will contain portfolio!